Beat the clock with team skills

 2. Students should circle up around the keypad outside of the boundary.

-3. Next, share the objective of this session: students will develop successful strategies to use when they encounter a challenge.
+3. Next, share the objective of this session: students will develop successful strategies to use when they encounter a team challenge.

 4. Discuss the many ways things can be challenging: physically, mentally, socially, emotionally, spiritually.
 Share that this particular challenge may feel challenging in any of those areas for particular students.